lfmerrick21/WhEATBreeders/README.md

 First if you do not already have R and R studio installed on your computer head over to <https://www.r-project.org/> and install the version appropriate for you machine.
-Once R and R studio are installed you will need to install the GWhEAT package since this is a working package in it’s early stages of development it’s only available through Github.
-To download files off Github first download and load the library of the packaged “devtools” using the code below.
+Once R and R studio are installed you will need to install the WhEATBreeders package since this is a working package in it’s early stages of development it’s only available through Github.
+To download files off Github first download and load the library of the package “devtools” using the code below.

 # Packages needed